 NATRELLE® gel-filled breast implants are pre-filled with either a soft cohesive silicone gel or a more highly cohesive silicone gel.
 Silicone gel is generally considered to provide a more "natural" feeling implant.
 Other medical devices utilizing silicones are artificial joints, catheters, drainage systems, facial implants, and tissue expanders.
 The silicone gel used in NATRELLE® gel-filled breast implants has been shown to be biocompatible and reliable, making it an appropriate choice.
 Allergan has approval for three types of silicone gel fillers: TruForm® 1 silicone gel, TruForm® 2 silicone gel, and TruForm® 3 silicone gel.
 Each gel filling varies in the amount of firmness it provides to the implant.
-TruForm® 1 silicone gel and the TruForm® 3 silicone gel.
-TruForm® 1 gel-filled breast implants typically require a larger incision than saline, and TruForm® 2 and 3 implants require a larger incision than both saline and softer cohesive silicone i
+TruForm® 1 silicone gel is the least firm gel and TruForm® 3 is the most firm gel offered.
+TruForm® 2 silicone gel has a firmness level that is in between that of the TruForm® 1 silicone gel and the TruForm® 3 silicone gel.
+TruForm® 1 gel-filled breast implants typically require a larger incision than saline, and TruForm® 2 and 3 implants require a larger incision than both saline and softer cohesive silicone implants; however, they may look and feel more natural.